iotaledger/integration-services/api/usage-ssi-bridge.md

 ## Software Architecture and APIs Definition
-The list of provided APIs is shown in figure below.
+The software and services architecture and the list of provided APIs are shown in the figure below.

 ![ecommerce-ssi-bridge](./src/assets/diagrams/ecommerce-ssi-bridge.jpeg)